leonxuecloud/Agentic-AI-Experiment/README.md

 Welcome to the Agentic AI Experiment repository!
 This space is dedicated to exploring the capabilities of Agentic AI—systems that exhibit autonomy, adaptability, and intelligent decision-making in complex environments.

-The first project in this repository is the **MCP On-Call Assistant**, originally developed for the Caseware Hackathon 2025.
+The first project in this repository is the **MCP On-Call Assistant**.

 ---